markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 #### Example: allow unpinning of specific apps

 > [!NOTE]
-> The option to allow users to unpin apps is only available on devices with [KB####](/windows/) or later.
-When targeting this policy, only target devices that are patched, otherwise the pins don't apply.
+> The option to allow users to unpin apps is only available on devices with [KBXYZ][KB-1] or later.
->
->- If you use Microsoft Intune, you can use [filters](/intune/intune-service/fundamentals/filters) to target only devices with the required patch
->- If you use GPO, you can use [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc732796(v=ws.11)) to target only devices with the required patch

-To use this option, add `PinGeneration="1"` to the pins you want to allow users to unpin.
-The value of `PinGeneration` can be any number.
-The value is used to identify the pin version.
-If the value changes, the app is pinned again during the next policy update cycle.
-This allows IT admins to repin the app if needed.

-In the following example, three apps are pinned, two of which have the `PinGeneration` option.
-Pinned elements specified with `PinGeneration` can be unpinned by the users, and they won't be repinned during the next policy update cycle.
-If in the future the value of `PinGeneration` changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously.

 [!INCLUDE [example-replace-pins](includes/example-add-pins-pingeneration.md)]